[natural sound: construction chisel]

 Jaden Ordonez, a McCormick junior living off campus, would not say that the construction impacts his ability to navigate campus, but it does change the aesthetic.

-JADEN ORDONEZ: I live like a block or two away from Trader Joe’s a little north and I just kind of walk straight to Tech.
+JADEN ORDONEZ: I live on Chicago Avenue which is, I live like a block or two away from Trader Joe’s a little north, and I just kind of walk straight to Tech.
 So I don’t really interact with the construction at Norris a lot, but when I am there it does mess up the vibe.

 Hunter says that she applied to Northwestern partly for the Gothic-style Deering Library, but due to renovations, it is closed for the school year.